 I always felt Alexa has its limitations as it (only accurately) tracks only those users who visit the site with the Alexa toolbar installed on their browsers.
 Now tell me, who uses an Alexa toolbar?
 Bloggers and webmasters only.
 Moreover, the Alexa toolbar is not compatible with Internet Explorer, and hence it misses this IE traffic.

-Alexa also accurately measures traffic of those websites who have installed the Alexa widget on their sites.
+Alexa also accurately measures traffic of those websites that have installed the Alexa widget on their sites.
 This way it can measure all the traffic which your site gets, and hence you can get a better Alexa rank.
 Some webmasters even modify its code to hide it from being displayed.
 But seeing the code of the web page and searching for ‘Alexa’ can easily tell you the truth!
 A simple search on how to hide the Alexa widget will tell you how to do it.

 Since this toolbar is mostly installed by webmasters and bloggers and hence you see SEO, Blogging tips sites having a higher Alexa ranking.
-Moreover, this toolbar is relatively popular in select countries like USA, India, etc. only.
+Moreover, this toolbar is relatively popular in select countries like the USA, India, etc. only.
 So unless you have a lot of bloggers too visiting your website, you may not see a high Alexa rank!
 Moreover, it is also easy to improve your Alexa ranking up to a point if it makes you feel good!

 How dependable are Alexa, Compete, Quantcast, Nielsen really!?